 - Can store even in the smallest spaces.

-- Easier to complete full motion exercises, with a more natural feel.
+- Easier to complete full motion exercises with a natural feel.

 - Simple and intuitive to use.

-- Very few parts, so less parts to possibly break.
+- Very few parts, so fewer components to possibly break.

 - Able to make minor adjustments in intensity depending on the position of your body.